Isle of Wight Guru

 Dimbola is now a museum with galleries and tea rooms.
 The nearby beach at Freshwater Bay is lovely on a sunny day, so allow a few minutes for a wander.

-Read the blog about our visit to Dimbola.
+Read the blog about one of our visits to Dimbola.
 We also have a holiday apartment next door to Dimbola that I feel obliged to promote at this point.

 20th Century Historic sites on the Isle of Wight